Veterinary Technology Students have excellent results on the 2013 State and National Board Exams!!!

 Note: Students should submit a Lone Star College-Tomball application along with current (official) college transcripts to the admissions department at Lone Star College-Tomball.

 Program applications are reviewed and evaluated for fall admission on June 1st of each year.
-All applicants will be notified of their admission status to the Lone Star College-Tomball Veterinary Technology program following the applicant review date concerning their status.
+All applicants will be notified of their admission status to the Lone Star College-Tomball Veterinary Technology program following the applicant review date concerning their status and will be required to attend a orientation at the end of June.